A Two-Phase Deep Learning Framework for Adaptive Time-Stepping in High-Speed Flow Modeling: Acknowledgments

 \section{Acknowledgments}

 This work was supported in part by the National Science Foundation under grant IIS-2243850.
 The authors express their gratitude to Professor Ryan Houim of the University of Florida for providing access to HyBurn, the computational fluid dynamics (CFD) code utilized for the simulations presented in this study.
+The authors are grateful to Fernando Guzman for his assistance generating CFD data.
 The CFD calculations presented in this work were partly performed on the Texas A\&M high-performance computing cluster Grace. \fi